mattyoung101/omicron/documentation/docs/omicam.md

 In addition, the localisation, vision and remote debug pipelines all run in parallel to each other so the entire application is asynchronous.

-_<sup>1 results based on mediocre lighting conditions running well optimised OpenMV H7 code at QVGA resolution.</sup>_
+_<sup>1 previous results based on mediocre lighting conditions running well optimised OpenMV H7 code at QVGA resolution.</sup>_

 _<sup>2 depending on whether LRF based/goal based localisation was used.</sup>_